Awareness - Suicide Prevention Resources

 NATIONAL RESOURCES:

-IF YOU ARE CURRENTLY EXPERIENCING A CRISIS, PLEASE CALL THE NATIONAL SUICIDE PREVENTION LIFELINE AT 1-800-273-TALK(8255)
+IF YOU ARE CURRENTLY EXPERIENCING A CRISIS, PLEASE CALL or text THE NATIONAL SUICIDE PREVENTION LIFELINE AT 988

-The National Suicide Prevention Lifeline is a 24-hour, toll-free, confidential suicide prevention hotline available to anyone in suicidal crisis or emotional distress.
-By dialing 1-800-273-TALK (8255), the call is routed to the nearest crisis center in our national network of more than 150 crisis centers.
+The National Crisis & Suicide Lifeline is a 24-hour confidential suicide prevention helpline available to anyone in suicidal crisis or emotional distress.

 The American Foundation for Suicide Prevention AFSP